Solar borehole pump technical specifications

 - Automatic or manual rpm adjustment.

-- If the well runs dry, the pump will stop for 30 minutes.
+- If the well runs dry, the pump will stop for 10 minutes.
 Then it will start automatically to test again.
-No float switch needed.
+No float switch needed for the centrifugal pumps.
+Float switch is included with the screw pumps

 - Automatic dry-run, low or high input voltage, high-current and high-temperature protection.